 They’re not the same.

-Many people are under the impression that the ultimate truth of Buddha Dharma is a ‘non-affirming negation’, that is, an understanding of reality as void, empty, non-existent.
+Many people are under the impression that the ultimate truth of Buddha Dharma is a ‘non-affirming negation’, that is, an understanding of reality as void, null, non-existent.

-This misunderstanding is often based on the sutras of the Second Turning of the Wheel of Dharma, and specifically the Heart Sutra, which states:
+This misunderstanding is often based on the sutras of the Second Turning of the Wheel of Dharma:

 All things are empty.
 No thing is truly established –no thing exists independently of the consciousness that perceives it.
 But does this mean that reality is nothing?